 This summary counts employers and apprentices with a contract active or unassigned on 5/1/2017 in trade(s) associated with this committee.
-Report is based on apprentice contracts where:

-- -Status is 'Active' or 'Unassigned'.

-- -Contract sector is 'Utilities'.

-- -Contract trade code matches a trade code assigned to committee.

-- -Contract sponsor is the employer.
+- Report is based on apprentice contracts where: -Status is 'Active' or 'Unassigned'. - -Contract sector is 'Industrial' or 'Service'. - -Contract trade code matches a trade code assigned to committee. - -Contract sponsor is the employer.